 The story is that around 1890, a Southern woman created peanut brittle by mistake.

 She was making taffy when she added baking soda instead of cream of tartar.
-She realized her error; but not wanting to waste the ingredients, she continued to cooking it.
+She realized her error; but not wanting to waste the ingredients, she continued to cook it.

 (Elsewhere, a similar accident created fudge instead of taffy.)

-The term brittle first appears in print in 1892, along with recipes that included different nuts and seeds.
+The term brittle first appeared in print in 1892, along with recipes that included different nuts and seeds.

-Brittle is a mixture of sugar and water is heated to the hard crack stage (300°F).
+Brittle is a mixture of sugar and water heated to the hard crack stage (300°F).

 In parts of the Middle East, brittle is made with pistachios, a local nut; while many Asian countries use their local sesame seeds and peanuts.